spencertipping/tau/doc/eta.md

 + [η signal conventions](eta-signals.md)
 + [η/C++ destructuring](eta-cpp.md)

 η values have the property that the same logical value will always encode to exactly the same bytestream.
 There is no redundancy in the encoding.
+(Note that map key ordering is observable: you can address a map as a tuple and read the keys as ordinary values.)

+**TODO:** demote vectors to non-toplevel types; we should probably have some type of value-packing API like perl's `pack()`

 ## Format